helm/charts/stable/ethereum/README.md

         --set geth.account.secret=[SECRET]
     ```

-    using the above generated example, the configurations would equate to:
+    using the above generated example, the configurations would equate to (without the prefix 0x):

-    * `geth.account.address` = `0xab70383d9207c6cc43ab85eeef9db4d33a8ad4e8`
+    -   `geth.account.address` = `e044d51367EB4B47EF360a1A9B5EDab879536B67`
-    * `geth.account.privateKey` = `38000e15ca07309cc2d0b30faaaadb293c45ea222a117e9e9c6a2a9872bb3bcf`
+    -   `geth.account.privateKey` = `75514a0d1b96bb27fdfe2b58d4a9e79f375d97727f7d894e766d43c848d1506f`
-    * `geth.account.secret` = any passphrase that Geth will use to encrypt your private key
+    -   `geth.account.secret` = any passphrase that Geth will use to encrypt your private key

 ## Uninstalling the Chart